openstack-archive/tricircle/specs/ocata/l3-networking-combined-bridge-net.rst

 Discussion
 ==========

-The implementation of DVR does bring some restrictions to our cross-OpenStack layer-2 and layer-3 networking, resulting in the limitation of the above two proposals.
+The implementation of DVR does bring some restrictions to our cross-Neutron layer-2 and layer-3 networking, resulting in the limitation of the above two proposals.
 In the first proposal, if the real external network is deployed with internal networks in the same OpenStack cloud, one extra router is needed in